 - 3 cups water

 - 10-16 ounces baby romaine or baby spinach

 - 1½ tablespoons flax meal or ground chia seeds

 - 2 tablespoons cocoa powder

-- Combine hemp seeds, sesame seeds and water in a high-speed blender and process until smooth (about 15 seconds).
+- Combine hemp seeds and water in a high-speed blender and process until smooth (about 15 seconds).

 - Peel the mango and add to the blender along with the fresh strawberries.
-Add the romaine and blend again (about 30 seconds).
+Add the banana, romaine or spinach and blend again (about 30 seconds).

-- Add flax meal, chia seeds, frozen pineapple, cocoa powder, cacao nibs, and lucuma powder to the blender and process one last time until smooth.
+- Add flax meal or chia seeds, frozen pineapple, and cocoa powder to the blender and process one last time until smooth.
 Serve cold and refrigerate leftovers for up to 24 hours, tightly covered.

 My goal is to provide inspiration for healthy, balanced living.
 You can find more links on my Recipes and Resources pages.